-The launch of the product marks a slight change in strategy for the bank but cashback will still be available on its other mortgage products for now.
+The launch of the product for new customers marks a slight change in strategy for the bank but cashback will still be available on its other mortgage products for now.

 Mortgage cashback offers have proved controversial since they were launched by Bank of Ireland (BOI) back in 2015.